 Enabling custom entities

-You can enable a custom entity by clicking on the entity in the list and checking the "In Use" checkbox.
+You can enable a custom entity by clicking on the entity in the list above and checking the "In Use" checkbox.

 Note that you can also take a custom entity out of use in the same way by un-checking the checkbox.
 For more information on configuring custom entities, refer to this article.

 We also have the ability to select Hide Primary Key which will prevent the internal key from showing on the entity's view page.
 Feel free to log a support ticket and the PPO Support Team will assist with updating this setting.